rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 Based on the histogram results it is apparent that there were wildfires of varying sizes, with larger fires having occurred less frequently than smaller fires and the average fire size being 0.009 ha (representative of the calculated mode).
 The bar graph indicates that during summer 2021 the month of July experienced the highest frequency of fires, followed by June, August then May.

 ### Data
 To conduct this report historical fire point data was collected from the BC Data Catalogue database, retrieved from https://catalogue.data.gov.bc.ca/dataset/bc-wildfire-fire-perimeters-historical.
-The fire data includes relevant information such as fire number, fire year, ignition date, latitude, longitude and fire size (ha).
-Temperature data was collected from the Weather Station Data Portal from the Pacific Climate Impacts Consortium (PCIC), retreived from https://services.pacificclimate.org/met-data-portal-pcds/app/.
-The temperature data was parameterized to be collected from May 1st, 2021 to September 1st, 2021 from the WMB network and includes wind direction, relative humidity, average wind speed, precipitation, temperature and time.
+The fire data includes relevant information such as fire number, fire year, ignition date, latitude, longitude, and fire size (ha).
+Temperature data was collected from the Weather Station Data Portal from the Pacific Climate Impacts Consortium (PCIC), retrieved from https://services.pacificclimate.org/met-data-portal-pcds/app/.
+The temperature data was parameterized to be collected from May 1st, 2021 to September 1st, 2021 from the WMB network and includes wind direction, relative humidity, average wind speed, precipitation, temperature,e and time.

 Following the collection of data, we must clean it so it is relevant and useable for our desired outcomes.
 To begin this process we must create an empty CSV file dataframe with columns Native.ID, TEMP, Longitude, Latitude and save it as BC_AVG_TEMP.csv for future appending.
 ```{r Cleaning Data echo=TRUE, eval=TRUE, warning=FALSE}